yourcryptolife/BITG-Raspberry-Pi-Masternode/BITG-RaspberryPi-ColdWalletMNSetupGuide.md

 ``sudo crontab -e``

-2. press enter
+2. Press enter

 ![auto backup-step7](../assets/backup7.png?raw=true)

-3. if its the first time you are doing this, you must now choose a text editor - I suggest choose 2 (nano) and press enter
+3. If its the first time you are doing this, you must now choose a text editor - I suggest choose 2 (nano) and press enter
-4. navigate to the bottom of the file using your arrow keys
+4. Navigate to the bottom of the file using your arrow keys
-5. type the following, each on a new line
+5. ype the following, each on a new line
 ```
 59 11 * * * /home/bitg/bitgbackup.sh
 59 23 * * * /home/bitg/bitgbackup.sh
 ```
-6. press ``CTRL + X``
+6. Press ``CTRL + X``
-7. type ``Y`` and press enter
+7. Type ``Y`` and press enter

 ![auto backup-step8](../assets/backup8.png?raw=true)

 The above will now run the backup shell script every day at 11:59 and again at 23:59 and will save a zipped copy of the wallet.dat file to the USB drive.
 Make sure to check on this regularly and make additional backups off this USB drive.

 ## SETUP THE MASTERNODE - THE CONTROLLER WALLET ##